kit-tm/PTP/README.md

 # Peer-Tor-Peer (PTP)

-A proof-of-concept prototyping library for peer-to-peer apps using Tor and Tor hidden services for connectivity.
+A prototyping library for peer-to-peer apps using Tor and Tor hidden services for connectivity.
 PTP is a library for Java only.
 Interoperability with applications not using PTP is not planned.